tscanlin/developers.optimizely.com/src/content/integrations/index.md

 - `window['optimizely'].data.experiments[experimentId].name`
 This is the name of the experiment specified with the experimentId variable.

-If you combine these three functions, you can get the information you need:
+Implement these four functions below the snippet on your test page.
+By combining the four functions, you will be able to access all the experiment names and variation names of all the running variations.

 ```xml
 <script>